true-async/php-true-async-rfc/true-async-api-rfc.md

 Defined in core because fundamental engine functions assume all throwable types are known at startup.

 ## Impact on Core
 The `API` maintains separation between the `Zend Engine` and specific async implementations.
 Extensions implement async features using their preferred libraries (`libuv`, etc.) and register them during initialization.
 The engine interacts only through standardized interfaces, keeping implementation details isolated.

-**Core Changes**:
-- New async `API` files integrated into the engine
-- Async-aware garbage collection improvements
-- Network function wrappers for async delegation
-- Registration interface for extension backends
-- and more...

 ## Backward Compatibility
 Full backward compatibility is maintained: